Bob Dylan Center Tulsa, OK

 How Many Roads

-The Bob Dylan Center will premiere a new exhibition, “How Many Roads: Bob Dylan and his Changing Times, 1961–1964,” highlighting the artist’s growing political awareness, including the civil rights and anti-war movements of the early 1960s, on May 24, 2024.
-Among the numerous elements to be featured in the exhibition will be never-before-seen photographs and ephemera from the 1963 Newport Folk Festival, and rare footage and photographs from the renowned 1963 March on Washington and historic 1963 voter registration drive in Greenwood, Mississippi.
+Among the numerous elements featured in the exhibition are never-before-seen photographs and ephemera from the 1963 Newport Folk Festival, and rare footage and photographs from the renowned 1963 March on Washington and historic 1963 voter registration drive in Greenwood, Mississippi.

 The exhibition examines the seminal moments of Bob Dylan’s early career, and chronicles the artist’s meteoric ascent from an obscure musician to the era’s most revered songwriter.
 Central to this exploration are influential figures that helped shape Dylan’s trajectory, including Pete Seeger, Joan Baez, Theodore Bikel and Len Chandler.